krusha17/Jammin-Eats/README.md

 This approach maximizes development efficiency and ensures solid foundations before adding complexity.

-### Current State (0.9.3-alpha)
+### Current State (0.9.4-alpha)

+- Modular code architecture with game.py split into core components (game.py, game_renderer.py, game_world.py)
+- Complete database schema with all required columns and tables:
+  - player_profile table with money and successful_deliveries columns
+  - save_games table for game state persistence
+  - Robust migration system for schema updates
+- Comprehensive test suite with all tests passing:
+  - Restored test_states.py and test_tutorial_completion.py
+  - Enhanced test diagnostics via run_test.py
+  - Robust mocking and fixtures for reliable testing
-- Title Screen menu is now robust, modular, and fully functional (New Game, Continue, Load, Options, Quit)
+- Title Screen menu is modular and fully functional (New Game, Continue, Load, Options, Quit)
 - New Game button reliably transitions to Tutorial or Gameplay based on player progress
 - Options menu is visible and functional
-- BlackScreenGameplayState placeholder allows isolated state transition testing
+- BlackScreenGameplayState placeholder for isolated state transition testing
 - All menu options have detailed logging and error handling
 - Dual persistence layer support (DataAccessLayer and GamePersistence)
 - Defensive programming for missing/corrupt persistence
-- Automated tests for DB and persistence
+- Updated documentation reflects current architecture and development process
 - See CHANGELOG.md for full details